 4. Can I manage the work/life balance?

 Combining your studies with family or work commitments can be a bit of a juggle, so choosing a course that works around your lifestyle is an important consideration.
 Is there a part-time option available?
 Can you study online?
 Perhaps the course you’re interested in is taught through a hybrid method of learning – partly on campus and partly online.
 If you’re interested in studying at Sunderland, you’re in luck – we offer a range of flexible learning opportunities, including part-time study and independent distance learning (IDL).
-For more information about flexible learning at Sunderland, check out our next steps page.
+For more information about flexible learning at Sunderland, check out our postgraduate study page.

-Join us at our next Online Postgraduate Open Day to learn more about our postgraduate degrees and student life at Sunderland.
+Join us at our next Postgraduate Open Day to learn more about our postgraduate degrees and student life at Sunderland.